Home

 Image result for indian cedar canoe

-From the weather that batters the coast stone cold
+From weather that batters the coast stone cold

 And families who harvest the treasures there in

-That flourish in the water and on land grow so tall and old.
+That flourish in the water and on land with trees so old.

 Indian-Man-in-Dugout-Canoe-on-Columbia-River-1897-FSDM2

-Canoes, paddles, stern, keel, house planks, cordage, baskets and clothing.
+Canoes, paddles, stern, keel, house planks, cordage, baskets, drums and clothing.

 Travel, housing, papoose, protection from the elements, fear and loathing.